 Students do not have the automatic right to record educational activities provided by us.
-Should you wish to make any kind of recording, you should seek the permission of the staff member leading the activity well in advance and you must respect his/her decision.
-The IT Acceptable Use Policy (see section 2.9 above) does not permit the unauthorised external release of recordings of educational activities.
+Should you wish to make any kind of recording, you should seek the permission of the staff member leading the activity well in advance and you must respect their decision.
+The IT Acceptable Use Policy (see Section 2.9 above) does not permit the unauthorised external release of recordings of educational activities.

+Your online learning materials for each year of study will normally remain available to you until you complete your programme of study unless your period of registration exceeds seven academic years.
 You are reminded that learning materials provided to you by the University as part of the delivery of your programme of study are subject to copyright law.
 This means that if they were developed by University staff, they belong to the University.
 They may include third party copyright material which has been used by staff under a licensing agreement with the copyright owner who therefore retains ownership of the material.

-You are only permitted to use learning materials for the pursuit of your programme of study and you must not share them with individuals outside your programme through any means (including sharing websites) or for commercial or academic gain of any kind.
+Feedback on your work is also subject to copyright law.
+You are only permitted to use learning materials and feedback on your work for the pursuit of your programme of study and you must not share them with individuals outside your programme through any means (including sharing websites) or for commercial or academic gain of any kind.